-Mary’s work has appeared in Amsterdam Quarterly, The Hong Kong Review, The Colorado Sun, Ruminate Magazine, Braided Way, BlueHouse Journal, Speckled Trout Review, The Writers Workshop Review, Ankle High and Knee Deep: Women Reflect on Western Rural Living and is forthcoming in Reading Colorado: A Literary Road Guide, an anthology of placed-based writings edited by Peter Anderson and published by Bower House Books.
-Her book, Apertures: Findings from a Rural Life, is also forthcoming from Shanti Arts Publishing.
+Mary’s work has appeared in Amsterdam Quarterly, The Hong Kong Review, The Colorado Sun, Ruminate Magazine, Braided Way, BlueHouse Journal, Speckled Trout Review, The Writers Workshop Review, and Ankle High, and Knee Deep: Women Reflect on Western Rural Living.
+Her second collection of essays, Apertures: Findings from a Rural Life, was recently released from Shanti Arts Publishing.

 She received her MFA in Creative Writing from Regis University in Denver, Colorado.

-Mary and her husband, Pete, raise hay and quarter horses on their ranch in the Elk River Valley in northwestern Colorado.
-She and her husband have two adult children.
+Mary finds inspiration for her writing in the landscape of rural northwestern Colorado where she and her husband raise hay and quarter horses in the Elk River Valley.
+She and her husband have two adult children and four grandchildren.